bsv-blockchain/wab/README.md

 ---

+## How the 2 of 3 Recovery System Works

+[Details](./how-it-works.md) on how the system actually works under the hood.
+Only the presentation key recovery happens via WAB, but the context might help some understand the purpose of this server.

+---

 ## Features & Capabilities

 1. **Extensible Auth Methods** – Offers a generic interface to link multiple authentication methods to the same key.